notsag-dev/hacking-tools-for-web-developers/README.md

 ## Searchsploit
 https://github.com/offensive-security/exploitdb

-Searchsploit is a great tool for finding available exploits for applications and operating systems.
+Searchsploit is a great tool for finding available exploits for applications and kernels.
 If a vulnerable version of an application is being executed on your server, it may be possible for a malicious actor to exploit it to gain access to your data or perform other types of attacks.
-On the other hand, being able to execute these verifications ourselves .
+On the other hand, being able to execute these verifications ourselves is a great skill to have to defend from those attacks.

 It's worth mentioning that searchsploit works pretty well with nmap as after discovering what services are running on a certain server we can search them by version number on searchsploit to see if there are exploits available.